-- Water Waste Prohibitions outlined in District's Title 13.02.020, with trigger for additional Stage 3 measures, as follows: - Washing vehicles with potable water except at commercial carwash facilities that use recycled water, is prohibited. - Use of potable water for refilling or make-up water of any decorative water features, is prohibited. - Golf course irrigation, with potable or raw water, shall be reduced by 30% compared to the average use of the last three normal years or shall be irrigated to the sites Maximum Applied Water Allowance per 13.02.021 Appendix A, whichever is less. - Power-washing any structure using potable water, unless required for health and safety as required by Marin County Health Department. - Limit sewer cleaning/flushing to only recycled water. - Use of potable water for dust control, soil compaction, street cleaning, or any other use, as determined by the District, which can be met with disinfected tertiary recycled water.
+- Water Waste Prohibitions outlined in District's Title 13.02.020, with trigger for additional Stage 3 measures, as follows: - Washing vehicles with potable water except at commercial carwash facilities that use recycled water, is prohibited. - Use of potable water for refilling or make-up water of any decorative water features, is prohibited. - Golf course irrigation, with potable or raw water, shall be irrigated up to 70% of the sites Maximum Applied Water Allowance per District Water Efficient Landscape Code Appendix A. - Power-washing any structure using potable water, unless required for health and safety as required by Marin County Health Department. - Limit sewer cleaning/flushing to only recycled water. - Use of potable water for dust control, soil compaction, street cleaning, or any other use, as determined by the District, which can be met with disinfected tertiary recycled water.